devioarts/capacitor-tcpclient/README.md

 ## Install

+For Capacitor apps:

 ```bash
 npm install @devioarts/capacitor-tcpclient
 npx cap sync
 ```

+For a plain Electron app, install the package and wire the Electron bridge manually as shown below.
+The root `@devioarts/capacitor-tcpclient` entry point is the Capacitor JS API; the Electron bridge is exported from `@devioarts/capacitor-tcpclient/electron`.

 ## Android

 #### /android/app/src/main/AndroidManifest.xml

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

 ## iOS

 #### /ios/App/App/Info.plist

 ```xml
 <key>NSLocalNetworkUsageDescription</key>
 <string>It is needed for the correct functioning of the application</string>